-Under the Clean Water Act, the U.S. EPA has develop effluent limits guidelines, based upon varying technological standards.
-By and large, existing facilities are to achieve the "Best Available Control Technology" (BAT) while new facilities are required to meet more stringent New Source Performance Standards (NSPS).
+Under the Clean Water Act, the U.S. EPA is delegated the authority to develop effluent limits guidelines, based upon varying technological standards.
+By and large, existing facilities are to achieve the "Best Available Control Technology" (BAT) while new facilities are required to meet more stringent New Source Performance

+Standards (NSPS).
 Although guidelines for one industrial category remain to be completed, the EPA has largely discharged its responsibilities with respect to developing these guidelines.
-In January of 1990, the EPA announced its plan to promulgate new effluent limits guidelines for five categories of dischargers; to revise existing guidelines for three categories; to review existing guidelines for three categories to determine whether they should be revised; and to study further eight categories to determine whether guidelines covering them should be established.
+In January of 1990, the EPA announced its plan to promulgate new effluent limits guidelines for five categories of dischargers; to revise existing guidelines for three categories; to review existing guidelines for three categories; to review existing guidelines for three categories to determine whether they should be revised; and to study further eight categories to determine whether guidelines covering them should be established.155

-In developing the existing effluent limit guidelines, a number of courts have concluded that source reduction and recycling technologies should be considered as an available technology.
+In developing the existing effluent limits guidelines, a number of courts have concluded that source reduction and recycling technologies should be considered as an available technology.
 In Chemical Manufacturers Association v.
-U.S. Environmental Protection Agency, the court required U.S. EPA to reconsider a number of issues in a challenge to regulations establishing effluent limits for companies that manufacture organic chemicals, plastics and synthetic fibres.
-The court ruled that EPA should have considered waste-stream recycling as a model technology for issuing standards for new sources.
-153
+U.S. Environmental Protection Agency156, the court required U.S. EPA to reconsider a number of issues in a challenge to regulations establishing effluent limits for companies that manufacture organic chemicals, plastics and synthetic fibres.
+The court ruled that EPA should have considered waste-stream recycling as a model technology for issuing standards for new sources.157 prevention dominates thinking in terms of developing technology based standards.

-A number of other cases have also suggested that pollution prevention measures may be legitimately considered as a BAT, especially those that work toward zero discharge, such as source reduction, recycling of wastewater and product substitution.

-While recent decisions demonstrate an emerging recognition of pollution prevention as an "available" technology, there is certainly little indication that pollution prevention dominates thinking in terms of developing technology-based standards.
 Moreover, it is clear that there is no preference or priority of pollution prevention over traditional end-of-the-pipe technologies.

+A number of other cases have also suggested that pollution prevention measures may be legitimately considered as a BAT, especially those that work toward zero discharge, such as source reduction158, recycling of wastewater159 and product substitution.160

+While recent decisions demonstrate an emerging recognition of pollution prevention as an "available" technology, there is certainly little indication that pollution